peteroupc/html3dutil/doc/tutorial-overview.md

     // points at (0, 2, 0), that is, up 2 units.
     batch.setLookAt([0,0,30], [0,2,0]);

-For more information, see _<a href="http://www.codeproject.com/Tips/989978/The-Camera-and-the-Projection-and-View-Transforms">The "Camera" and Perspective and View Transforms</a>_.
+For more information, see _<a href="http://www.codeproject.com/Tips/989978/The-Camera-and-the-Projection-and-View-Transforms">The "Camera" and Geometric Transforms</a>_.

 ### 3D Models <a id=3D_Models></a>